local-projects/ofxOpenVRTracker/README.md

-### Hardware
+### Hardware Needed

 This addon's current instantiation is designed to work with Vive Pro (and v2 base stations).
 Some of the functionality may not be available with previous versions of the HTC Vive.
 Other VR platforms like the Oculus have not been tested, but should be compatible with some modifications.

 The Vive Pro link box is not needed to run the trackers in a headless system.
-The v2.0 base stations are capable of connecting to either the bluetooth dongles or the computer's native bluetooth (it is unclear which they connect to).
+The v2.0 base stations are capable of connecting to either the bluetooth watchman dongles or the link box.
+Since the link box isn't needed for this application, they will connect to the watchman dongles.
 Unplug the link box from your computer if it is currently connected.

 Make sure one bluetooth dongle is connected to computer for each tracker you plan on using.

+### Building this Addon

-### System Requirements
+##### System Requirements

 This addon was developed on Windows 10 in Visual Studio 2019 using an x64 architecture.

-### Dependencies
+##### Dependencies

 Please install the following pieces of software, if they are not already installed: